-The Mental Health Carer Support program provides short term assistance and support to those who care for someone with a mental illness.
+They offer short term assistance and support to those who care for someone with a mental illness.

-They provide carers with:
+They provide carers and families with:

+- Individual emotional support

-- Someone for carers to talk to
+- Links to Carer support groups

+- Links to supportive networks including respite services

+- Workshops and other educational activities

 - Information about services and supports

-- Links to carer support groups

-- Links to supportive networks including respite services

 - Strategies for self-care and caring for a person with a mental illness

-- Assistance communicating with services.
+- Assistance communicating with services

+- Financial support through the Carer Support Fund

-You can contact the Mental Health Carer Support program for more information or to access their supports.
+You can contact the Mental Health Family and Carer Support program for more information or to access their supports.